Actively Recruiting

 - Diagnosis of acute ischemic stroke confirmed by CT or brain MRI

-- Diagnosis of embolic stroke of undetermined source (ESUS) using standard criteria
+- Diagnosis of embolic stroke of undetermined source (ESUS) by standard criteria

-- Stroke is not lacunar (small subcortical infarction 1.5 cm on CT or 2.0 cm on diffusion-weighted MRI)
+- Stroke is not lacunar (subcortical infarction ≤1.5 cm on CT or ≤2.0 cm on diffusion-weighted MRI)

-- No extracranial or intracranial artery stenosis 6% in the artery supplying the affected area
+- Absence of extracranial or intracranial artery stenosis ≥50% in vessels supplying the ischemic area

-- No major cardioembolic source including permanent or paroxysmal atrial fibrillation, sustained atrial flutter, intracardiac thrombus (except isolated ventricular thrombus), mechanical heart valve, atrial myxoma, moderate/severe mitral stenosis, recent myocardial infarction ( 4 weeks), valve vegetations, or infective endocarditis
+- No major cardioembolic source such as atrial fibrillation, sustained atrial flutter, intracardiac thrombus detected by transthoracic echocardiography, mechanical heart valve, atrial myxoma, moderate or severe mitral stenosis, recent myocardial infarction within 4 weeks, valve vegetations, or infective endocarditis

 - No other identified cause of stroke such as arteritis, dissection, migraine, vasospasm, drug abuse, or hypercoagulability

-- Presence of left ventricular disease defined by at least one: EF 30-49%, left ventricular wall motion abnormalities not related to recent infarction, left ventricular aneurysm, enlarged left ventricle, non-compacted left ventricle, or cardiomyopathies including restrictive, hypertrophic, or cardiac amyloidosis
+- Presence of left ventricular disease defined by at least one of the following: ejection fraction 30-49%, left ventricular wall motion abnormalities not related to recent myocardial infarction, left ventricular aneurysm, enlarged left ventricle with or without spontaneous contrast, non-compacted left ventricle, or cardiomyopathies including restrictive, hypertrophic, or cardiac amyloidosis

-- Ability to sign informed consent or recruitment in deferred mode if unconscious without legal representative
+- Ability to sign informed consent or recruitment in deferred mode if unconscious without authorized representative

 You will not qualify if you...

-- Presence of major cardioembolic sources as defined in the ESUS criteria
+- Presence of major cardioembolic sources as specified in ESUS criteria

 - Thrombophilic state secondary to active cancer diagnosed within 6 months, ongoing cancer treatment, or hematologic cancer not in remission

-- Ipsilateral carotid plaques at high risk such as thrombus, floating thrombus, or ulcerated plaque
+- Ipsilateral carotid plaques with high-risk features such as thrombus, floating thrombus, or ulcerated plaque

-- Patients under 60 years old with high-risk patent foramen ovale (PFO) and probable PFO-associated stroke
+- Patients under 60 years old with high-risk patent foramen ovale classified as probable PFO-associated stroke

 - Pregnancy or puerperium